What should we bring ?

 What sort of food does Freya cook ?

 It’s different depending on which voyage you’re on.
-Everything she cooks is homemade and uses local organic produce wherever possible.
+Everything she cooks is homemade and using regional produce wherever possible.
 If you’re on a Sailing Voyage cruising around the West Country or Brittany then it’s things like seafood pasta, fresh fish pie, beautiful salads, roasted veggies, curries, roasts, quiches and pizzas.
-Nice puds and little starter tapas with an aperitif.
 If your’re sailing as cargo crew then it’s easy to eat at sea food, big pots of stews, curries, soups. baked spuds and pasta.
 We always love our veg, so there’s always plenty.
 If we are in France it’s baguette and cheese for lunch and lots of salads!
 We are not a restaurant, food onboard is simple, healthy and tasty.

 Can we have showers everyday ?